PatrickKyei/PatrickKyei.github.io/_posts/Public/2024-08-24-how-to-not-live-an-average-life-productivity-for-high-achievers.md

 ---

-I spent 6 months to learn 6 high value skills that will the average person 36 months.
+I spent 6 months to learn 6 high value skills that will take the average person 36 months.

-Each course I took was estimated to be completed in 6 months if one average of at 10 hours a week.
+Each course I took was estimated to be completed in 6 months if one spent average of at least 10 hours a week.

 I knew if I had to complete the courses in record time I needed more than motivation to finish them.